Tiny Courses vs. Signature Courses — Why Smaller Might Be Better for Your Business

 Table of Contents

-What is a tiny course, exactly?
+What is a Tiny Course?

-A tiny course is a focused, practical learning experience designed to address a specific challenge your ideal client faces.
-Unlike those massive, all-encompassing courses, a tiny course distills your expertise into short, actionable lessons that are easy to digest and implement.
-Each lesson is crafted to offer immediate value, guiding the learner through a transformation or solution, step by step.
+Unlike those massive, all-encompassing courses, a tiny course translates your client work into short, actionable lessons that are easy to digest and implement.
+Each lesson is designed to step someone closer to the outcome your course supports.

 1. On-Demand Self-Study Course: A tiny course can be made available as an evergreen product, allowing clients to engage with your material at their own pace, whenever they need it.